Gwyneth Paltrow admits she was ‘fortunate’ to seek out love once more after Chris Martin break up

 “It’s been amazing.
 I don’t think I would define myself as a trendsetter. but I suppose if I look back at everything I’ve said and done I guess I am in a certain way.”

-Gwyneth says she was anxious about how the youngsters would take care of being confined at house throughout the coronavirus lockdown.
+Gwyneth says she was anxious about how the youngsters would cope with being confined at house throughout the coronavirus lockdown.

 She stated: “For teenagers to be told ‘OK, no going out, no parties, no skateboarding and skate parks or anything like that,’ it’s quite a change for them.
 I was thinking, ‘oh my goodness what do we do and how am I going to manage this and keep them engaged?’